esaiiisayy/I.M.-Final-Project/README.md

 Creates a password using random letters, numbers, and symbols

 ### 2. **[Blackjack]**
-Blackjack set up that allows you to play by yourself
+Sets up a game of blackjack that allows you to play by yourself

 ### 3. **[Timer]**
 Allows you to time anything you want